Today's Articles

 Joseph Richard Winters was born in Leesburg, Virginia, to an African brickmaker and a Shawnee Indian mother, the daughter of an herbalist and medical practitioner called the "Indian doctor woman."
 The family relocated to Chambersburg, Pennsylvania, around 1840.
 While Winters lived in Chambersburg, he was active in the Underground Railroad.

-It has been said that it was Winters who arranged the meeting between Frederick Douglass and John Brown before Brown's raid at Harpers Ferry in 1859.
+It has been said that Winters arranged the meeting between Frederick Douglass and John Brown before Brown's raid at Harpers Ferry in 1859.
 Winters worked as a farmer and later as a mechanic for the Cumberland Valley Railroad.
 He was a noted fisherman and hunter; "Black and white residents long remembered him for his great nature knowledge and skills, especially in fishing and fly making."

 On May 7, 1878, he received U.S. Patent number 203,517 for a wagon-mounted fire escape ladder.
 On April 8, 1879, he received U.S. Patent number 214,224 for improving the ladder.
 On May 16, 1882, he received U.S. Patent number 258,186 for a fire escape ladder that could be affixed to buildings.
 His ladder replaced the wooden ladder with a metal frame and parallel steps.
 Winters' innovation was utilized by the Chambersburg, Pennsylvania fire department, which mounted the ladder on a horse-drawn wagon.

 J. R. Winters died on November 29, 1916.
 He is buried in Mount Vernon Cemetery in Chambersburg.
-2005 the Pennsylvania Historical and Museum Commission erected a historical marker honoring Winters at the Junior Hose & Truck Company #2 of Chambersburg at 130 North Second Street.
+2005, the Pennsylvania Historical and Museum Commission erected a historical marker honoring Winters at the Junior Hose & Truck Company #2 of Chambersburg at 130 North Second Street.

 New Poem Each Day